bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 published: false
 ---

-In a previous post [Rails Garbage Collection: naive defaults](https://bearmetal.eu/theden/rails-garbage-collection-naive-defaults/) we stated that Ruby GC defaults for [Ruby on Rails](http://www.rubyonrails.org) applications is not optimal.
+In a [previous post](https://bearmetal.eu/theden/rails-garbage-collection-naive-defaults/) in the [Rails Performance](/theden/categories/rails-performance) series we stated that the default garbage collection settings for [Ruby on Rails](http://www.rubyonrails.org) applications are not optimal.
 In this post we'll explore the basics of object age in RGenGC, Ruby 2.1's new *restricted generational garbage collector*.

-As a prerequisite of this and subsequent posts, basic understanding of a `mark and sweep`[^marksweep] collector is assumed.
+As a prerequisite of this and subsequent posts, basic understanding of a *mark and sweep*[^marksweep] collector is assumed.

 ![](/images/gc_mark_sweep.png)